Best Movers from Arizona to Pennsylvania (2025 Cost Data)

 - Weather: Pennsylvania experiences cold winters and humid summers.
 Summers are generally hot and humid.
 Moving toward the mountainous interior of the state, the winter climate becomes colder, the number of cloudy days increases, and snowfall amounts are greater.
 Tornadoes occur annually in the state, sometimes in large numbers, such as 30 recorded tornadoes in 2011; generally speaking, these tornadoes do not cause significant damage.

-- Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
 In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For more comprehensive coverage, inquire about Full Value Protection with the moving company, or explore third-party insurance options for tailored plans.
 Consider coverage limits, additional costs, and reviews before making a decision.

 Things to do in Pennsylvania